west757/PayLES/README.md

 - add loading screen after submitting LES
 - shorten remarks and add in blocks for ytd entitle and ytd deduct
 - get component from LES, maybe use TPC or PACIDN
-- page with official calculators
+- add official calculators to resources list
 - adjustable table size
 - adjustable les size